- This event has passed.

-In this edWebinar, she will share key messaging points that have made SEL an integral part of the developmental success of the 48,000 students within her district.
-Hosted by Jeff Goelitz, Director of Education at HeartMath Institute, attendees will unpack the “why” behind SEL, dive into a variety of models for integrating it into campus systems, and discuss some of the best SEL practices.
-Rachelle and Jeff will discuss:
+In this edWebinar, she shares key messaging points that have made SEL an integral part of the developmental success of the 48,000 students within her district.
+Hosted by Jeff Goelitz, Director of Education at HeartMath Institute, viewers will unpack the “why” behind SEL, dive into a variety of models for integrating it into campus systems, and discuss some of the best SEL practices.
+Rachelle and Jeff discuss:

 - Key ideas and messaging points on promoting SEL within schools

 - Five strategies on how to successfully incorporate SEL into a district-wide implementation including staff training, academic integration, parental involvement, explicit instruction and positive climate